efea-umich/cse-593/main-project/project.typ

 Building upon the Dynamic Key Hitbox and Quick Correct Swipe Type designs, our final design prioritizes suggested responses while allowing the user to enter any custom message.
 The core of this design addresses the two prominent challenges identified in our contextual interviews: the need for faster interaction for quick replies and more accurate manual text entry when custom messages are required.

+Most critiques consistently praised designs that offered immediate shortcuts or suggested responses for routine messages, noting how short, standardized phrases could speed up interactions and prevent users from fumbling on a small keyboard for every reply.
+At the same time, they stressed the importance of retaining a reliable manual typing interface for cases where users need finer control or have to enter more detailed text.
+As these challenges arose, the design critiques favored solutions that integrate both quick suggestions and an adaptive keyboard in a single flow.
+Consequently, our final design adopts contextual suggestions at the outset while also including a Dynamic Key Hitbox keyboard to ensure custom input remains accessible and accurate.

-The interface initially presents users with suggested responses when viewing a notification for a message.
+The interface initially presents users with suggested responses when viewing a notification for a message, as shown in @sketch:suggestions.
 These suggestions are contextually generated based on message content and past responses, addressing the needs of users who often send quick standardized responses when they are busy.
 Users who require more customized text entry can scroll down to access the Dynamic Key Hitbox keyboard to type custom messages.
+This is indicated by the keyboard icon with an arrow at the bottom of the screen, also shown in @sketch:suggestions.

+#sketch(
+  image(
+    "assets/sketches/final/sketch4.png",
+    height: 2in,
+  ),
+  label: "sketch:suggestions",
+  caption: "Suggestions being displayed upon the user opening a received test" )

 When a user selects a suggested response, the system shows a confirmation popup.
-The chosen suggestion expands to fill the center of the screen, with prominent "Send," "Edit," and "Cancel" options shown below.
+The chosen suggestion expands to fill the center of the screen, with prominent "Send," "Edit," and "Cancel" options shown below, as shown in @sketch:suggestions-options.
 The "Edit" button allows the user to edit the suggestion using the keyboard, while "Cancel" returns them to the previous menu, allowing them to choose a different suggestion.
 This directly addresses the concern raised by participants who desired confirmation steps before sending messages.
 For users who are tend to message in conditions where accidental taps are possible, this prevents miscommunications without significantly increasing interaction time.

+#sketch(
+  image(
+    "assets/sketches/final/sketch5.png",
+    height: 2in
+  ),
+  caption: "Interface after the user chooses a suggestion",
+  label: "sketch:suggestions-options"
+)

 If the user chooses to edit a suggestion or create a custom message, they access the Dynamic Key Hitbox keyboard.
-It silently changes the sizes of a key's hitbox, preventing errors by adapting to likely letter combinations.
+It silently changes the sizes of a key's hitbox, preventing errors by adapting to likely letter combinations as show in @sketch:hitbox-expanded-2 and @sketch:hitbox-expanded-1.
 This adaptive approach is particularly valuable for both our persona: Emily, whose long nails and on-the-move lifestyle make precise tapping difficult.

+#sketch(
+  image(
+    "assets/sketches/final/sketch2.png",
+    height: 2in
+  ),
+  label: "sketch:hitbox-expanded-2",
+  caption: [The hitbox for "D" expands into the space of its neighbors, since it is more likely to be typed] ),
+#sketch(
+  image(
+    "assets/sketches/final/sketch1.png",
+    height: 2in
+  ),
+  label: "sketch:hitbox-expanded-1",
+  caption: [The hitbox doesn't expand into the space for the letter "R," as it is also likely to be typed] )

 For users who might type abbreviations and unconventional words, the keyboard is able to accommodate these tasks.
 When typing abbreviations with `CAPS LOCK` turned on, the system automatically reverts hitboxes to their regular sizes as to not prevent the user from typing letters that would be otherwise unlikely to typed together.
 For other words where common linguistic patterns might not be followed, the system also reverts hitboxes to regular sizes after the user erases a letter after making a typo.
 This ensures that the system will not hinder the user for the remainder of a word that is linguistically an outlier.